naturalis/apexomes/README.md

 The cloud instance on which the pipeline is run mounts a separate data volume as `/mnt/data` that contains all data.
 The main sources of input data are described in the following sections.

+#### Exome data

+We have exome data for three individuals.
+These data were generated using a kit that is intended for humans but appears to work fairly well for other, non-human, Great Apes as well.
+The data were originally posted on a server at LUMC, and have since been transferred to the data volume.
+Note that these data are currently under embargo and as such there is no permission whatsoever to share these data with third parties.
+Note also that these data are the original, and hence most valuable component of this project, which is why they have been MD5 checksummed (file stored on the instance), and set to READ ONLY in order to prevent accidental mistakes.
+The files are in FASTQ format (Illumina dialect for Phred scores) resulting from paired end sequencing, hence for every individual there are two files, which is indicated by the `{1,2}` in the file names:

+- **Sandra** - `Generade_Gorilla-gorilla-gorilla_F_Sandra_EAZA-Studbook-9_L007_R{1,2}_001.fastq.gz`
+- **individual XXX** - `Generade_107582_GTTTCG_L007_R{1,2}_001.fastq.gz`
+- **individual YYY** - `Generade_V34612_GGCTAC_L007_R{1,2}_001.fastq.gz`

 #### Reference genome

 Same as previously published research, we use the reference genome [gorGor3.1](http://ensembl.org/Gorilla_gorilla/Info/Index).
 The data in fasta format were downloaded from ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF_000151905.1_gorGor3.1//GCF_000151905.1_gorGor3.1_assembly_structure/Primary_Assembly/assembled_chromosomes/FASTA

-#### Exome data

-We have exome data for three individuals.
-These data were generated using a kit that is intended for humans but appears to work fairly well for other, non-human, Great Apes as well:

-- individual XXX, forward: `Generade_107582_GTTTCG_L007_R1_001.fastq.gz`, reverse: `Generade_107582_GTTTCG_L007_R2_001.fastq.gz`
-- Exome data for Sandra, forward: `Generade_Gorilla-gorilla-gorilla_F_Sandra_EAZA-Studbook-9_L007_R1_001.fastq.gz`, reverse: `Generade_Gorilla-gorilla-gorilla_F_Sandra_EAZA-Studbook-9_L007_R2_001.fastq.gz`
-- individual YYY, forward: `Generade_V34612_GGCTAC_L007_R1_001.fastq.gz`, reverse: `Generade_V34612_GGCTAC_L007_R2_001.fastq.gz`

-Note that these data are currently under embargo and as such there is no permission whatsoever to share these data with third parties.

 #### Previously published SNPs

-Used abbreviations for the different gorilla subspecies
+To identify the likely origin of our specimens we need to compare their SNPs with those of other, already identified individuals.
+To this end we contacted [Chris Tyler-Smith](http://www.sanger.ac.uk/people/directory/tyler-smith-chris), the senior author on a paper that also took this approach [1].
+He indicated that we might have issues pooling our data with his team's, because our SNPs are exomic and his had gone through a data reduction step that would like cause the intersection between these data sets to be small.
+He forwarded us to [Yali Xue](http://www.sanger.ac.uk/people/directory/xue-yali), who provided us with the data underlying two papers ([2],[3]) that present high-coverage, whole genome sequences of all different, currently recognized gorilla subspecies.
+These data were hosted on ftp://ngs.sanger.ac.uk/scratch/project/team19/gorilla_vcfs, where they have since been removed.
+Now they are under
+`data/vcf`, in VCF format.
+The different samples in these files - quite a few individuals were sequenced - have identifiers that are prefixed with abbreviations that denote the different subspecies:

 - Eastern gorilla (G. beringei):
   - Gbb - Gorilla beringei beringei - Mountain gorilla
   - Gbg - Gorilla beringei graueri - Eastern lowland gorilla